exasol/glue-connector/doc/system_requirements.md

 ### Goal

-The goal of EGC is to provide connector so that users can integrate Exasol database into their AWS Glue Studio workflows.
+The goal of EGC is to provide a connector so that users can integrate Exasol database into their AWS Glue Studio workflows.
 It enables reading data from Exasol as a source and loading data from other sources supported by AWS Glue Studio into an Exasol database.

 ## Stakeholders